To sign in to Spark AR Studio:

-To test the effects you build in AR Studio on the AR Studio Player app, you'll need:
+To test the effects you build in Spark AR Studio on the Spark AR Player app, you'll need:

 To test your effect:

-The AR Studio Player app stores a version of your effect whenever you click Mirror in the AR Studio Toolbar.
+The Spark AR Player app stores a version of your effect whenever you click Mirror in the Spark AR Studio Toolbar.
 This means you can view effects that you've mirrored on your device previously, without being connected to your computer or the Internet.

-Yes, if you're offline, you can still view effects that you mirrored with the AR Studio Player app previously.
+Yes, if you're offline, you can still view effects that you mirrored with the Spark AR Player app previously.

 To toggle between versions of your effect:

-If you're having trouble previewing your effect with the AR Studio Player app, make sure:
+If you're having trouble previewing your effect with the Spark AR Player app, make sure:

 Instagram and Messenger are currently in closed beta - available to select partners only.